BeepBoopRun/holding-tight/README.md

 > DJANGO_SECRET_KEY in .env should be changed when setting up prod!

 # What might change

-- Databases are stored inside the containers, which I am unsure of.
-They will contain cached results from calling GPCRdb, so it might be better to do something different.

-- No restart mechanism after crash, dangerous!

 - Cron job to clear submissions older than 30 days.